 There are many causes of car accidents, some that can be reduced and some that cannot.
 Bad weather is a factor that inevitably leads to collisions when a motor vehicle spins out of control or skids while braking.
 Teen drivers also increase the risk of accidents due to inexperience and some carelessness.

-Most frequently, accidents are caused by distracted driving, usually by diverting attention from the road to talk on a cell phone, send a text message or eat food.
-A high number of collisions occur in consequence of speeding, because the faster you drive, the slower your reaction time is to act quickly to prevent an accident.
+Most frequently, accidents are caused by distracted driving, usually by diverting attention from the road to talk on a cell phone, send a text message, or eat food.
+A high number of collisions also occur as a consequence of speeding, because the faster you drive, the slower your reaction time is to act quickly to prevent an accident.

 Impaired driving continues to be a frequent factor in accidents, despite many public awareness campaigns against drinking and driving, and it is one of the top causes that can be avoided.
 Reckless driving also results in accidents, including when drivers change lanes too quickly or tailgate.
 Running red lights or stop signs adds further collision risks.

-No-fault benefits (also known as accident benefits) are available to everyone injured in an accident regardless of who is at fault for the accident.
-Accident benefits cover losses from an accident such as lost wages, medical treatment, rehabilitation services and attendant care.
-In some cases the benefits can include child care, housekeeping and home maintenance.
+No-fault benefits (also known as accident benefits) are available to everyone injured in an accident regardless of who is at fault.
+Accident benefits cover losses such as lost wages, medical treatment, rehabilitation services, and attendant care.
+In some cases the benefits can include child care, housekeeping, and home maintenance costs.
 No-fault insurance benefits are paid by your own insurance company.
-If you do not have an auto insurance policy, the benefits may be payable by the insurance company of the vehicle owner or potentially the at-fault driver’s insurance company.
+If you do not have an auto insurance policy, the benefits may be payable by the insurance company of the vehicle owner or (potentially) the at-fault driver.